mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Pressing a pad jumps forward the number of beats indicated in the pad.

-Pressing a pad while holding the :hwlabel:`Shift` button jumps backward the number of beats indicated in the pad.
+Pressing a pad while holding the :hwlabel:`SHIFT` button jumps backward the number of beats indicated in the pad.

 FX and Effects
 --------------